NZ woman jailed in the UK after working as fake doctor for 22 years

 But nobody at the General Medical Council, the watchdog responsible for vetting the background of medics, checked whether her documentation was genuine.

-Alemi, 56, is said to have provided a Bachelor of Medicine and a Bachelor of Surgery certificate from the University of Auckland when she arrived in the UK in the early 1990s.
+Alemi, 56, is said to have provided a Bachelor of Medicine and a Bachelor of Surgery certificate from the university when she arrived in the UK in the early 1990s.

 At that time, doctors from certain Commonwealth countries could be cleared to start work simply by presenting their qualifications, without sitting any assessments.